mdmjsh/FPR/write_up.md

 The approach for this is as follows:

 1. Find all candidates by first choosing 5 from n4 (all e..k exist in n4)
-2. Then filter these to only those which satisfy the equation - this yields a list of list of integers
+2. Then filter these to only those which satify the equation - this yields a list of list of integers

 ghci> ns = filter (\x -> sum x == s + m - 7) (choose 5 n4)
 ghci> ns